lidofinance/docs/docs/contracts/staking-router.md

 ### Deposit

-The deposit workflow involves submitting batches of 32 ether deposits, along with associated validator keys, to DepositContract in one transaction.
+The deposit workflow involves submitting batches of 32 ether deposits, along with associated validator keys, to [`DepositContract`](https://ethereum.org/en/staking/deposit-contract/) in one transaction.
 Given that each staking module handles its own deposits, every batch deposit is restricted to keys originating from a single module.

-The deposit operation is, at its core, a sequence of contract calls sparked by an off-chain software, the depositor bot.
+The deposit operation is, at its core, a sequence of contract calls sparked by an off-chain software, the [depositor bot](https://github.com/lidofinance/depositor-bot).
 This bot gathers guardian messages to confirm that there are no pre-existing keys in the registry that could take advantage of the [frontrunning vulnerability](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-5.md).
 Once the necessary quorum of guardians is reached, the bot forwards these messages along with the module identifier to the DepositSecurityModule (not to be confused with a staking module).
-This contract first verifies the messages, then initiates the deposit function on Lido, passing along the maximum number of deposits that the current block size can accommodate.
+Tdhis contract first verifies the messages, then initiates the deposit function on Lido, passing along the maximum number of deposits that the current block size can accommodate.
 Subsequently, Lido calculates the maximum number of deposits that can be included in the batch based on the existing deposit buffer, and triggers StakingRouter's deposit function.
 The StakingRouter then determines the distribution of buffered ether to the module that will use its keys in the deposit, and finally executes the batch deposit.

 The `deposit` function begins by verifying the sender's identity and checking the withdrawal credentials and the status of the staking module.
 After these checks, it updates the contract's local state by recording the current timestamp and block number as the last deposit time and block for the staking module.
 It then emits an event to log the deposit transaction, and checks if the deposit value matches with the required total deposit size.
 If there are deposits to be made, it gets deposit data (public keys and signatures) from the staking module contract.
 It then makes deposits to `DepositContract` using the obtained data.
 Finally, it confirms that all deposited ETH has been correctly transferred to the contract by comparing the contract's ether balance before and after the deposit transaction.